alleZSoyez/rimworld_mod_anyplant/README.md

 # AnyPlant
 Silly mod for Rimworld.
-Plant nearly any plant in the game in a pot.
+Grow nearly any plant in the game in a pot.

 Known bugs: